top of page

 Our work and processes are informed by the collective energies and vision that inspire, activate and sustain independent creative cinematic production, dissemination and advocacy.
 We are being aided and supported by an Advisory Team of diverse, experienced feminist activists, artists and practitioners, in framing and steering the creative, philosophical, political and institutional intentions and mandates of Rough Edges.
 They enrich our perspectives and strengthen our efforts.

-Amritananda Chakravorty, queer feminist lawyer with extensive experience in human rights litigation and policy work.
+Amritananda Chakravorty, queer feminist lawyer; human rights litigator; policy advocate.

-Bina Paul, National Award winning Film Editor and Artistic Director of the International Film Festival of Kerala.
-Joint President, Network for the Promotion of Asian and Pacific Cinema.
+Bina Paul, National Award winning Film Editor; former Artistic Director, International Film Festival of Kerala.
+Joint President, Network for the Promotion of Asian and Pacific Cinema; Co-Founder, Women in Cinema Collective.

 Lalsawmliani Tochhawng, arts administrator and curator with special interest in cinema.
-Chief, Programmes,
+Former Chief, Programmes,

 India international Centre.

-Suneeta Dhar, policy advocate and facilitator of institutional processes to advance gender equality and rights.
+Suneeta Dhar, policy advocate and facilitator, institutional processes to advance gender equality and rights.

-Together, we strive to build Rough Edges with the conviction and audacity that documentary encounters
+Together, we strive to build Rough Edges with the conviction and audacity that feminism and documentary encounters

 transform everything!